Gricha1/llm_tests/recipe/aent/README.md

 ## Overview

-This is a verl-based implementation of [AEnt](https://www.arxiv.org/pdf/2509.03493), a clamped entropy regularization method for LLM-RL algorithms.
+This is an verl-based implementation of [AEnt](https://www.arxiv.org/pdf/2509.03493), a clamped entropy regularization method for LLM-RL algorithms.

 Entropy regularization has been a successful method for robotic and games RL, while it offers weak gains for LLM RL.
 It is argued in the [paper](https://www.arxiv.org/pdf/2509.03493) that entropy regularization suffers from LLM tasks' sparse optimality and the immense response set.

-> One can observe this effect in a toy run on a synthetic MDP below, where as the number
-> of optimal actions decrease (thus sparsity increases), entropy regularization no
-> longer has an advantage over no regularization.
-The method to be proposed is more
-> robust to this issue.
+> One can observe this effect in a toy run on a synthetic MDP below, where as the number of optimal actions decrease (thus sparsity increases), entropy regularization no longer has an advantage over no regularization.
+The method to be proposed is more robust to this issue.
 >
 > <div align="left">

 <img src="https://github.com/hanshen95/hanshen95.github.io/blob/master/images/toy_demo.png?raw=true" alt="issue" style="width: 96%; height: auto;">
 </div>

 To address this issue, AEnt utilizes a clamped entropy regularization paired with adaptively adjusted coefficient.
 It is observed that AEnt achieves larger gains on multiple benchmarks when tested on different models and training datasets.

-> An example run on DeepSeek-R1-distilled-Qwen-1.5b on 40k verifiable samples from
+> An example run on DeepSeek-R1-distilled-Qwen-1.5b on 40k verifiable samples from Openr1-math dataset
-> Openr1-math dataset
 >
 > <div align="left">